Funs Between Works

 WORKS After coding for a couple of startups which weren't much heading anywhere I wanted to follow, a global corporation doing telemetry log analysis software development needed skilled software engineers, so I applied, interviewed and was immediately hired.

 FUNS Although I loved the work I was doing and thought it was too enjoyable to be earning so much to be doing it, I began expanding my horizons to have fun outside of work, too.
-Fun like canoeing during meteor showers; surf kayaking as seas grew high and rough or on calm bays where I could paddle right up to a warf and buy fresh seafood; open canoeing in alligator waters; observing Hale-Bopp comet from the caprock; mountain biking, snow skiing and running class II whitewater in an open canoe in the Rockies; overlanding in various places across the southwest; kayaking among Orca in Johnstone Strait at the northern end of Vancouver Island, in British Columbia, Canada; and even jumping out of an airplane which was not about to conk out and crash.
+Fun like canoeing during meteor showers; surf kayaking as seas grew high and rough or on calm bays where I could paddle right up to a warf and buy fresh seafood; open canoeing in alligator waters; observing Hale-Bopp comet from the caprock; mountain biking, snow skiing and running class II whitewater in an open canoe in the Rockies; overlanding in various places across the southwest; kayaking among Orca in Johnstone Strait at the northern end of Vancouver Island, in British Columbia, Canada; even intentionally jumping out of an airplane.

 While traveling across the southwest, I began planning my escape from The Hard Gray Edge.